-The Rochester Int’l.
-Film Festival is the longest running, continually held, short film festival … in the world!
+The Rochester International Film Festival is the longest running, continually held, short film festival in the world!
 Voted “Best Local Film Festival,” by readers of CITY magazine time and again, our fest is produced and presented by Movies On a Shoestring, Inc. Our 100% volunteer-run, 501(c)(3) nonprofit is funded by grants, sponsorship, program advertising and generous donations from attendees.

 See short films of ALL genres from filmmakers worldwide!

 Each Spring 1,000s of film lovers join us at George Eastman Museum’s famed Dryden Theatre in Upstate NY.
 That includes filmmakers from around the globe, who submit films of all genres of 30 min. or less.